MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/dmsessionactions-csp.md

 <p style="margin-left: 20px">Value type is string.
 Supported operation is Get.</p>

 <a href="" id="powersettings"></a>**PowerSettings**
-<p style="margin-left: 20px">Node for power related configrations</p>
+<p style="margin-left: 20px">Node for power-related configrations</p>

 <a href="" id="maxskippedsessionsinlowpowerstate"></a>**PowerSettings/MaxSkippedSessionsInLowPowerState**
-<p style="margin-left: 20px">Maximum number of continuous skipped sync sessions when the device is in low power state.</p>
+<p style="margin-left: 20px">Maximum number of continuous skipped sync sessions when the device is in low-power state.</p>
 <p style="margin-left: 20px">Value type is integer.
 Supported operations are Add, Get, Replace, and Delete.</p>

 <a href="" id="maxtimesessionsskippedinlowpowerstate"></a>**PowerSettings/MaxTimeSessionsSkippedInLowPowerState**
-<p style="margin-left: 20px">Maximum time in minutes when the device can skip the check-in with the server if the device is in low power state. </p>
+<p style="margin-left: 20px">Maximum time in minutes when the device can skip the check-in with the server if the device is in low-power state. </p>
 <p style="margin-left: 20px">Value type is integer.
 Supported operations are Add, Get, Replace, and Delete.</p>